rheia-framework/RHEIA/docs/sphinx/installation.rst

 Installation
 ============

-RHEIA in its entirety is a Python package..
+RHEIA in its entirety is a Python package.
 The following sections provide information on how to install Python, followed by the installation guide of RHEIA and the package dependencies for performing deterministic design optimization, robust design optimization and uncertainty quantification.

 Installing Python